Susan Clarencieux: Reign of Mary I

-Susan survived her royal mistress.
+France and Spain

 Following Queen Mary's death in 1558, she emigrated to Spain with another of Mary's former servants, Jane Dormer, the wife of Gomez Suarez de Figueroa of Cordova, 1st Duke of Feria, a friend of Philip of Spain's.

+At Antwerp, the Countess of Feria complained to an English diplomat, John Legh, that Elizabeth refused a licence for Susan Clarencieux to travel to Spain.
+She was at Amboise in France in April 1560 when Dormer met Mary, Queen of Scots, and Francis II of France, and she spoke to the English ambassador Nicholas Throckmorton, saying they were loyal subjects of Elizabeth I but were travelling to Spain for their religious conscience.
 As there is no further mention of her in the records after the spring of 1564, she probably died about that time while a member of Feria's household.

 Little else is known of her life.
 Susan Clarencius apparently had no children, at least none that survived infancy.